 Supplementary Table 5 reports the complete performance results as attained PVEs from the genetic models (PVEs of predicting residuals from the baseline model) and ensemble models (PVEs of predicting the raw trait) estimated in cross validation on the training dataset, and from the independent test dataset.
 Genetic models fitted using the non-linear ML approach tended to have similar or better performance than genetic model fitted using linear regression (see Supplementary Figure 2).
-Two exceptions were linear model performed better are prediction of DBP in Black individuals (2.2% PVE by model complexity level 3 linear regression compared with 1.7% PVE of the ML model) and prediction of SBP in Hispanic/Latino individuals (5.7% versus 4.6% in linear regression versus ML level 3 models).
-We therefore here focus on the genetic models (ML fitted using XGBoost).
+Two exceptions were linear model performed better at prediction of DBP in Black individuals (2.2% PVE by model complexity level 3 linear regression compared with 1.7% PVE of the ML model) and prediction of SBP in Hispanic/Latino individuals (5.7% versus 4.6% in linear regression versus ML level 3 models).
+We therefore here focus on the genetic models (non-linear ML fitted using XGBoost).

 Figure 3 visualizes the genetic model performance, measured by PVEs in prediction of residuals from the baseline model, and the ensemble model performance, measured by PVEs at the phenotypic level.
 Genetic model performance improved with the addition of PRSs, with improvement being large for the non-White groups, and low and almost not existing, for the group of self-reported White individuals.
 This is likely because the self-reported White individuals are mostly of European genetic ancestry, closely matching the genetic ancestry of the population participating in the UKBB+ICBP GWAS.
 Concretely, genetic model performance in the White group were 7.7%, 7.6%, and 7.8% for the three increasing complexity levels for SBP, and 7.3%, 6.7%, and 7.2% for DBP.
 In other individuals the improvement was strongly apparent.
 In Hispanic/Latino individuals and prediction of SBP, the PVEs were 0.9%, 2%, and 4.6%, and for DBP they were 1.5%, 2.7%, and 5%.
 In the Asian group the SBP PVEs were 1.6%, 2.4%, and 3.8%, and for DBP they were 0.9%, 2.9%, and 3.4%.
 Finally, Black individuals had the lowest genetic model performance with PVEs by complexity for SBP being 0.7%, 1.1%, and 2.6%, and for DBP 0.8%, 0.3%, and 1.7%.
-Therefore, including PRSs based on non-European GWAS summary statistics substantially contributed to the model performance in non-White individuals but only to a small extent, and only for DBP, for White individuals.
+Therefore, including PRSs based on non-European GWAS summary statistics substantially contributed to the model performance in non-White individuals but only to a small extent, and only for SBP, for White individuals.

 At the phenotypic, ensemble-model level, the improvement in PVE achieved by increasing the complexity of the genetic models is less impressive, because the covariates explained the lion’s share of the phenotypic variance.
 Interestingly, while the genetic model had the highest level of PVE in the group of White individuals, the ensemble model, as a whole, had the highest PVE in the group of Black individuals.
 This was true for both SBP and DBP, and is already seen when using model complexity level 2 (multiple PRSs based only on the UKB+ICBP GWAS).
 Supplementary Table 6 provides the tuning parameters selected by the cross validation for each of the models.
+Supplementary Table 10 reports timing and RAM use comparison between the models.
+Level 3 non-linear models fitted using XGBoost required the most time and memory, as expected, with 979 mebibytes and close to 11 minutes (n≈45K individuals).
+Predictions from fitted models took less than a second for all models, and used up to 400 mebibytes (n≈18.5K).

 Secondary analysis: using local PRSs in the genetic model